particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 ### Manual Firmware Update

 If you do not have a Mac/Apple computer then you should not read the instructions below for a firmware upgrade.
-These are specifically for users who have MAC machines.
+These are specifically for users who have Mac OS/OS X machines.

 *For Windows* If you have a Windows machine, please follow <a href="http://blog.jongallant.com/2015/08/particle-photon-firmware-flash-windows.html" target="_blank">these instructions</a>.